 8.1 Can I use frozen lobster?

-Yes, frozen lobster is a convenient option.
-Thaw it in the refrigerator overnight for best results before using it in your recipe.
+Yes you can use frozen lobster.
+Thaw it in the fridge overnight for best results before cooking or adding to the recipe.

-Substitute regular pasta with gluten-free pasta and ensure your flour is gluten-free for the cheese sauce.
+Swap regular pasta with gluten-free pasta and use gluten-free flour for the sauce.

-To reheat, place the leftovers in an oven-safe dish and cover with foil.
-Heat at 350°F (175°C) for about 15-20 minutes until warmed through.
+Put leftovers in an oven-safe dish, cover with foil and heat at 350°F (175°C) for 15–20 minutes until hot all the way through.

 9. Conclusion